calebschoepp/caleb-www/content/blog/when-should-i-give-up.md

 This doesn't always happen to me.
 Sometimes when I sit down to write a blog post the words seem to just pour out of me as if they desire to escape my head and be on the page.

 This mental block isn't unique to writing blog posts.
 I'll run into it any time I'm doing something that requires creativity and isn't just rote execution.
-Like when I'm building a side project and I just can structure the code in a way that makes sense.
+Like when I'm building a side project and I just can't structure the code in a way that makes sense.
 Or when I'm pursuing a business idea and it just seems like no one cares and I'm not actually solving a problem.

 Should I always expect it to be easy?
 Is getting blocked my subconscious's way of saying that I'm working on a bad idea and it isn't worth my time?
 Or, on the other extreme should I always try to push through these mental blocks?
 The idea being that struggle is a prerequisite for doing something great.